noboomu/proteus/README.md

 TL;DR
 ---------------
-- Proteus rewrites your declarative resource methods into high performance Undertow response handlers at run time.
+- Proteus rewrites your controller methods into high performance Undertow response handlers at run time.
 - The goal is to provide the absolute highest performance while providing a simple and familiar API.
 - As developers, we feel a web framework should provide the essentials at minimal cost.